What Is a Testosterone Level Test?

 - excessive bleeding

-- hematoma (a collection of blood under the skin)
+- a hematoma, which is a collection of blood under

 What Is the Long-Term Outlook?

 When your doctor receives your test results, they’ll look

 them over.
 If your testosterone level is higher or lower than normal, they’ll